Factors Affecting Teaching | Teacher | Learner | Institution

 • Subject Knowledge: There is a saying that a teacher is only as good as what they know.
 If a teacher lacks knowledge in a subject, that dearth of understanding is passed along to the students.
 A teacher who knows his subjects well can only play a decisive role in leading the journey of the teaching-learning process.

-• Knowledge of learners: This is a broad category that incorporates knowledge of the cognitive, social and emotional development of learners.
+• Knowledge of learners: This is a broad category that incorporates knowledge of the cognitive, social, and emotional development of learners.
 It includes an understanding of how students learn at a given developmental level; how learning in a specific subject area typically progresses like learning progressions or trajectories; the awareness that learners have individual needs and abilities; and an understanding that instruction should be tailored to meet each learner’s needs.

 • Friendliness and Approachability: Because it’s the teacher’s job to help students learn, they must be easy to approach.
 Students will have questions that can’t be answered if the teacher isn’t friendly and easy to talk to.
 The unapproachable, mean, arrogant, rude, teacher can’t last long.
 If the students think of their teacher as their enemy, they certainly won’t learn much.
 The best teachers are the most open, welcoming, and easy to approach.
 A good teacher possesses good listening skills and takes time out of their busy schedule to solve all kinds of problems for their students.